Cat City

 The film is a parody of several famous feature films, mainly the James Bond series.
 It tells the story of a special agent who is sent to the city of "Pokyo" to obtain the secret plans of a machine that could save mouse society.
 Of course, the cats not wanting this to happen, send four rat gangsters to stop this special agent, but they never end up proving as efficient as they initially seem.
 The film has developed a cult following in the years since its release.
 A musical based on the film premiered in December 2011.

 Plot

-In year 80 AM (Anno Mickey Mouse), the mice of Planet X are threatened by humiliation and total apocalypse.
+In year 80 AMM (After Mickey Mouse), the mice of Planet X are threatened by humiliation and total apocalypse.
 The well-organized, fully equipped gangs of evil cats are aiming for the total obliteration of mice, not caring for the old conventions between mice and cats.
 But in the last moment, when the mouse leaders are beginning to consider leaving the planet, a new hope rises...